codeitamarjr/S2Week4JavaArrayLab1/readme.md

 Solution:VowelCount

-### 7 Write a program to inputs ten words from the keyboard and displays the number of times each letter of the alphabet occurs.
+### 7. Write a program to inputs ten words from the keyboard and displays the number of times each letter of the alphabet occurs.
 Ignore the difference between upper and lower case letters.

+### 8.Write a program to
+(i) initialise an array with any ten values

+(ii) display the array

+(iii)Input a character from the keyboard.
+The character must be either ‘L’,’l’,’R’ or ‘r’.

+(iv)Shift the elements of the array left or right depending on the character input in (iii) above. e.g. left-shift:

+(v) display the shifted array
+                Example:
+The array 1,8,9,4,22,33,48,72,18,19,20

+shifted left is 8,9,4,22,33,48,72,18,19,20,1

+shifted right is 20, 1,8,9,4,22,33,48,72,18,19

+Solution:ArrayShift